 Setting up a monthly plan for marketing your business will propel it forward.
-Making a marketing plan including social media is prudent to keeping your clients aware of your services.
+Making a marketing plan, including social media, is prudent to inform your clients of your services.
 While you make sizable investments in paid advertising, don’t forget the sites that are free to enhance your online business presence.
-Take advantage of these online sites by posting photos and descriptions of your work as well as linking back to your website.
-These sites provide a great online portfolio that people can access locally as well as across the country.
+Take advantage of these online sites by posting photos and descriptions of your work and linking to your website.
+These sites provide a great online portfolio that people can access locally and nationwide.

-- A landscaper might create a Pinterest board with all the availability that’s offered through the company for trees, shrubs or perennials.
+- A landscaper might create a Pinterest board with all the company’s available options for trees, shrubs, or perennials.
 Create a Pinterest board labeled ‘Favorite Perennials’ and showcase a variety of available perennials that the company provides or installs.
-You can repin photos online or upload your own collection so it’s visible and explanatory in one place.
+You can repin photos online or upload your collection, so it’s visible and explanatory in one place.

 - Create boards for your clients if you are putting together a proposal to show them.
-It’s a great way to give them an idea of what the plant’s look like without hauling around books and pictures.
+It’s a great way to give them an idea of the plants’ appearance without hauling around books and pictures.
 The ‘pinner’ (the one collecting the photos online can then send the ‘boards’ link to the client.
 (The client must have a Pinterest account to view.)

-This is just an overview of how Pinterest can work for your business to deliver brand recognition, point back to your website increasing your SEO and providing a place that your clients can view your projects.
-If you need help assembling a Pinterest presence for your company, give me a call and we’ll talk more about your social media presence and how I can help.
+This is just an overview of how Pinterest can work for your business to deliver brand recognition, point back to your website, increase your SEO, and provide a place where your clients can view your projects.
+If you need help assembling a Pinterest presence for your company, call me, and we’ll talk more about your social media presence and how I can help.